SynfiniDLT/daml-tokenization-toolkit/README.md

 This diagram shows the overall intended deployment structure of the wallet.
 Each participant is expected to host their own instance of the wallet API and wallet UI.
 The wallet API is read-only, therefore UI users must use the JSON API to issue any commands which update ledger state.
-In future this could be migrated to the Daml 3.0 application architecture in which the wallet application service provider would host the read-only wallet API on their own participant, while users would submit commands through their participant.
+In future this could be migrated to the Daml 3.0 application architecture in which the wallet application service provider would host the read-only wallet API on its participant, while users would submit commands through own participants.

 ![alt text](./img/Diagram.JPG)